memphisdev/save-zakar-hackathon/README.md

 ##  🔥 The challenge
 Zakar Island has been struggling with wildfires in the last few years, taking human and animal lives.
 The fires also destroy homes and agricultural and industrial crops and cause famines.

 Zakar's current fire notification system only sends alerts 3 days after a fire has occurred.
-That's not enough time to intervene to prevent<br> a fire froms spreading or evacuate people.
+That's not enough time to intervene to prevent a fire from spreading or evacuate people.
 To aid the citizens, the government installed temperature sensors and hired you.<br>

 **Your task is to develop software that uses temperature readings and social media messages to detect wildfires before they spread and generate early-warning alerts.**